marvinlabs/wpca-products-build-environment/README.md

 Runs sequentially: `checktextdomain`, then `makepot`, then `potomo`

+#### `grunt prepare-vendors`

+When you are updating the vendors (via bower or composer).
+Some of them are copied and prepared for use in WP Customer Area projects (for instance, Bootstrap classes are prefixed.

+Runs sequentially: `copy`

 #### `grunt prepare-assets`

 When asset sources have changed and we need to compile them